ppwwyyxx/OpenPano/README.md

 $ ./image-stitching <file1> <file2> ...
 ```

-The default output file is ``out.jpg``.
+The output file is ``out.jpg``.
 You can play with the example data to start with.

 Before dealing with very large images (4 megapixels or more), it's better to resize them.
 (I might add this feature in the future)